 Telling Hoop to exit a meeting … during the meeting

-If you’re in a live meeting and you see Hoop come in, there are three easy ways to remove Hoop.
+If you’re in a live meeting and you see Hoop pop in, there are three easy ways to remove Hoop.

 First, in the Hoop app in your web browser, you’ll see the live meeting in your events tab at the top in green.
 Click on the three dot menu on the right, and click on “Remove Bot.”
 Hoop will exit the meeting, and no additional tasks will be captured.